nwchemgit/nwchem-wiki/TCE.md

 symmetry with the absolute value of orbital energy less than 0.24), etc.

-### THRESH -- the convergence threshold of iterative solutions of amplitude equations
+### THRESH: the convergence threshold of iterative solutions of amplitude equations

 This keyword specifies the convergence threshold of iterative solutions of amplitude equations, and applies to all of the CI, CC, and MBPT models.
 The threshold refers to the norm of residual, namely, the deviation from the amplitude equations.
 The default value is 1e-6.

-### MAXITER -- the maximum number of iterations
+### MAXITER: the maximum number of iterations

 It sets the maximum allowed number iterations for the iterative solutions of amplitude equations.
 The default value is 100.

-### IO -- parallel I/O scheme
+### IO: parallel I/O scheme

 There are five parallel I/O schemes implemented for all the models, which need to be wisely chosen for a particular problem and computer